Skip to Main Content

 Matte Painting and Digital Environments for Japan Productions

-From rebuilding Edo-period Edo Castle for a Toho period drama to extending a modern Shinjuku skyline for a Netflix Japan series, our matte painters build photoreal settings that hold up at 4K and beyond.
+We have rebuilt Edo-period Edo Castle for a Toho period drama and extended a modern Shinjuku skyline for a Netflix Japan series.
+Our matte painters build photoreal settings that hold up at 4K and beyond.

-Here is how this works in practice.
-We line up work through Tokyo VFX houses, including Marza Animation Planet, Sublimation, OmnibusJapan, and Frame Sequence.
-Environment artists run Photoshop, Mari, Nuke, and Clarisse alongside 3D geometry built in Maya or Blender for projection setups.
-Period research draws on archives from the National Diet Library and ties with production designers in Kyoto.
-Period truth holds from Heian temples through Showa-era streetscapes.
+We line up the work through Tokyo VFX houses, including Marza Animation Planet, Sublimation, OmnibusJapan, and Frame Sequence.
+Environment artists run Photoshop, Mari, Nuke, and Clarisse next to 3D geometry built in Maya or Blender for projection setups.
+Our period research draws on archives from the National Diet Library and on ties with production designers in Kyoto.
+That depth keeps the detail true from Heian temples through Showa-era streetscapes.

-Here is the short of it.
-Camera-move shots run through 2.5D projection or hybrid 2D-painted-on-3D-geometry chains based on parallax needs.
-Lens character, atmos haze, and lighting direction match exact to live-action plates from Tokyo, Sapporo, or wherever principal photography landed.
+Camera-move shots run through 2.5D projection or a hybrid chain of 2D painted on 3D geometry, based on the parallax we need.
+We match lens character, haze, and lighting direction to the live-action plates.
+Those plates may come from Tokyo, Sapporo, or wherever the shoot ran.

-Here is the breakdown.
-ACES colour management keeps settings tracking against the final grade.
-Shots get delivered with the right passes, alphas, and depth mattes.
-Compositors blend them clean.
-Whether the brief is set extension, full environment swap, or imagined worlds, we deliver matte work that vanishes into the frame and grows the story's visual scope without breaking the photographic illusion.
+ACES color management keeps every setting tracking against the final grade.
+Shots ship with the right passes, alphas, and depth mattes, so compositors can blend them cleanly.
+The brief might be a set extension, a full environment swap, or an imagined world.
+In each case we deliver matte work that vanishes into the frame.
+It widens the story's visual scope and never breaks the photographic illusion.

 FAQ